magento/devdocs/guides/v2.0/install-gde/tutorials/change-docroot-to-pub.md

         systemctl restart apache2

 ## 2. Update your base URL
-If you appended a directory name to your server's hostname to create the base URL when you installed Magento (e.g., `http://192.168.33.10/magento2`), you'll need to remove it.
+If you appended a directory name to your server's hostname or IP address to create the base URL when you installed Magento (for example `http://192.168.33.10/magento2`), you'll need to remove it.

 <div class="bs-callout bs-callout-info" id="info" markdown="1">
 Replace `192.168.33.10` with your server's hostname.